Cray-HPE/docs-csm/install/reinstall_livecd.md

     pit# popd
     pit# umount /var/www/ephemeral
     ```

+1. Unplug the USB stick.

-    Now the USB stick can be unplugged, it contains all the information we already loaded plus backups
+   The USB stick should now contain all the information already loaded, as well as the backups of
-    of initialized files.
+   the initialized files.

-2. Plug the stick into a new machine, or make a backup on the booted NCN.
-Make a snapshot of
- the USB stick.
+1. Plug the stick into a new machine, or make a backup on the booted NCN.
+Make a snapshot of the USB stick.

     ```bash
     mylinuxpc> mount /dev/disk/by-label/PITDATA /mnt
-    mylinuxpc> tar -czvf --exclude *.squashfs "install-data-$(date  '+%Y-%m-%d_%H-%M-%S').tar.gz" /mnt/ mylinuxpc> umount /dev/disk/by-label/PITDATA
+    mylinuxpc> tar -czvf --exclude *.squashfs \
+    "install-data-$(date  '+%Y-%m-%d_%H-%M-%S').tar.gz" /mnt/
+    mylinuxpc> umount /dev/disk/by-label/PITDATA
     ```

+1. Follow the steps in the "Boot LiveCD" procedure in the HPE Cray EX System Installation and Configuration
+Guide S-8000.
+The new tar.gz file can be stored anywhere, and can be used to reinitialize the LiveCD.

-3. The new tar.gz file you made can be stored anywhere, and can be used to reinit the liveCD.
+1. The new tar.gz file you made can be stored anywhere, and can be used to reinit the liveCD.
 Follow
-the directions in [005-LIVECD-CREATION](002-CSM-INSTALL.md) and then return here and move onto the
+the directions in [bootstrap_livecd_usb.md](bootstrap_livecd_usb.md) and then return here and move onto the
 next step.

-TODO This link is very broken 005-LIVECD-CREATION points to 002-CSM-INSTALL.md, but neither of those filename exists

-4. Now you can create a newer LiveCD on the same USB stick, clobbering whats there.
-Once created
+1. Delete the existing content on the USB stick and create a new LiveCD on that same USB.

- the install-data partition can be remounted and you can restore/extract the backup:
+   Once the install-data partition is created, it can be remounted and can be used to restore the backup.

     ```bash
     mylinuxpc> mount /dev/disk/by-label/PITDATA /mnt